peter-murray/node-hue-api/README.md

 }
 ```

-_Note: You should be careful as to who can gain access to this output as it will contain sensative data including the
+_Note: You should be careful as to who can gain access to this output as it will contain sensitive data including the
 MAC Address of the bridge, IP Address and username values._

 The above warning applies here with respect to schedule when **not** in debug mode, as the schedule endpoints will contain the